Basic requirements to receive and maintain BYU scholarships.

 - In some circumstances, you may contract to adjust the minimum credit hour requirement (see below).

-- If there are unusual or extenuating circumstances that require you to drop or discontinue, please visit a OneStop counselor in advance, if possible.
+- If there are unusual or extenuating circumstances that require you to drop or discontinue, please visit an Enrollment Services Counselor in advance, if possible.

 - The Financial Aid Office limits assistance to eight semesters of fall/winter scholarship per student.